oscarolsson94/security/inlämning1.md

 ```
 We have now protected ourselves against malicious users, who may try to either retrieve or delete our assets.
 We only allow the user to save files in the story-folder.

 *Note: This solution only limits the user to save a file in a specific folder.
-Files in that folder can still be overwritten if the users chooses the same name when saving a file.
+Files in that folder can still be overwritten if the user chooses the same name as an already existing one when saving a file.
 To fix this issue, we would have to check if a file with the entered name already exists in the folder before writing to the file.*